 - 11.2 A student obtaining F Grade in any Subject shall be considered 'failed' and will be required to reappear as 'Supplementary Candidate' in the Semester End Examination (SEE), as and when offered.
 In such cases, his Internal Marks (CIE Marks) in those Subject(s) will remain same as those he obtained earlier. - 11.3.
-A Letter Grade does not imply any specific % of Marks. - 11.4.
+A Letter Grade does not imply any specific % of Marks.

+- 11.4.
 In general, a student shall not be permitted to repeat any Course(s) only for the sake of 'Grade Improvement' or 'SGPA/ CGPA Improvement'.
 However, he has to repeat all the Courses pertaining to that Semester, when he is detained (as listed in Items 8.10-8.11). - 11.5.
 A student earns Grade Point (GP) in each Course, on the basis of the Letter Grade obtained by him in that Course (excluding Mandatory non-credit Courses).
 Then the corresponding 'Credit Points' (CP) are computed by multiplying the Grade Point with Credits for that particular Course.

-Credit Points (CP) = Grade Point (GP) x Credits ....
-For a Course where 'i' is the Course indicator index (takes into account all Courses in a Semester), 'N' is the no. of Courses 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), $C_i$ is the no. of Credits allotted to the $i^{th}$ Course, and $G_i$ represents the Grade Points (GP) corresponding to the Letter Grade awarded for that $i^{th}$ Course.
+Credit Points (CP) = Grade Point (GP) x Credits For a Course

+- 11.6.
+The Student passes the Course only when he gets $GP \ge 5$ (P Grade or above). - 11.7.
+The Semester Grade Point Average (SGPA) is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Courses registered in a Semester, by the Total Number of Credits registered during that Semester.
+SGPA is rounded off to TWO Decimal Places.
+SGPA is thus computed as where'i' is the Course indicator index (takes into account all Courses in a Semester), 'N' is the no. of Courses 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the i^{th} Course, and G_i represents the Grade Points (GP) corresponding to the Letter Grade awarded for that i^{th} Course.